 1. INTERPRETATION & ENFORCEMENT • Interpretation and enforcement of these rules will be left exclusively to MLF.
 Decisions of the tournament director are final in all matters and are not subject to appeal.
 Each pro agrees to report any rule violation to the tournament director immediately upon discovery of the violation.
 Failure to report violations may be cause for disqualification.
 The violation of a tournament rule may result in, but is not limited to, weight loss, the loss of weight up to a particular time in the tournament day, the loss of weight for the entire day, the loss of the heaviest one-day catch, the loss of the heaviest bass for the day, disqualification from the entire tournament, a fine of not less than $300 nor more than $5,000 or ineligibility to participate in future MLF tournaments.
 Protests and/or alleged rule violations are to be documented in writing by the witness within 30 minutes of the check-in time of the final flight of each tournament day.
 MLF reserves the right to consider rule violations reported or discovered after a tournament has ended and assess penalties for future events, including denying entry to compete.

 3. POINT STANDINGS & TACKLE WAREHOUSE PRO CIRCUIT TITLE ADVANCEMENT • 200 points are awarded to the winner of each qualifying tournament, 199 to 2nd, 198 to 3rd, etc. All pros who receive weight credit receive points.
 The top pro from the point standings after the six qualifying tournaments (ties resolved by total weight, then total number of fish, then total number of live fish) wins the Tackle Warehouse Pro Circuit Angler of the Year title.
-The top 48 pros from the point standings after the six qualifying tournaments (ties resolved by total weight, then total number of fish, then total number of live fish) qualify for the 2021 Tackle Warehouse Pro Circuit TITLE.
-The 2021 Angler of the Year and 2021 TITLE champion qualify for the 2022 TITLE provided they compete in the 2022 Tackle Warehouse Pro Circuit.
+The top 48 pros from the point standings after the six qualifying tournaments (ties resolved by total weight, then total number of fish, then total number of live fish) qualify for the 2022 Tackle Warehouse Pro Circuit TITLE.
+The 2022 Angler of the Year and 2022 TITLE champion qualify for the 2023 TITLE provided they compete in the 2023 Tackle Warehouse Pro Circuit or Bass Pro Tour.

 Tournament Restricted Access Begins

-6. OFF-LIMITS, PRACTICE & COMPETITION • Tournament waters will go off-limits to pros 13 days prior to the first practice day in all tournaments.
+7. OFF-LIMITS, PRACTICE & COMPETITION • Tournament waters will go off-limits to pros 14 days prior to the first practice day in all tournaments.
 Pros may not enter tournament waters to fish, test equipment, sightsee, or for any reason without MLF permission during the off-limits period.
 Beginning with practice and extending through competition, pros may not place markers, brush or other physical fish attractors, including chum of any kind, in tournament waters nor may they have someone do so on their behalf.
 Beginning with practice and extending through competition, pros may not participate in the practice of “hole sitting” by anyone.
 Pros eliminated after each round of competition are considered noncontestants.
-Tournament waters will reopen for practice three days prior to registration day at qualifiers.
+Tournament waters will reopen for practice two days prior to registration day.
 No practice is permitted at night during the designated practice period just before each tournament.
 Pros may only be on the water from 30 minutes before sunrise through 30 minutes after sunset on the designated practice days listed below.
 This includes running to and from a fishing location.
 Pros may practice alone, with an approved media representative or a guest arranged by MLF.
 Media representatives and guests are not permitted to fish or assist in locating fish.
 Flights over tournament waters, including drones, are not permitted beginning with the start of the off-limits period, extending through practice and competition days.
 Drones are permitted by approved media representatives working on a pro’s behalf.
 Pros may not view drone video prior to or during a tournament unless the video is made public on Facebook, Instagram or YouTube and MLF is tagged.
 Quasi-public websites, blogs and/or social media pages, including but not limited to Facebook, Instagram, Snapchat and Periscope, set up for the specific purpose of sharing information with individuals or a small group of individuals are NOT public.
-Social media pages must be fan pages that are open to the public.
 Media representatives must get approval from the tournament director prior to flying a drone.
 Passenger flights that momentarily cross tournament waters en route to the tournament location are permitted.
 Tournament waters will be closed to all pros on registration day.

 Tournament Off-limits Practice Days